mathiase4/Vibe-Check/README.md

 I chose not to change the background image because it is part of the quiz theme.
 The buttons already have high contrast colors so they are easy to see.
+I used high‑contrast colors and clear button labels to make the quiz easy to use for everyone.

 ## Testing
 I tested my site in different ways to make sure everything works well on different devices, browsers, and screen sizes.
 I also checked the code for any errors.